MathEnthusiast314/ahk-espanso/README.md

 # ahk-espanso
-ahk &amp; espanso is a great combination.
+ahk + espanso is a great combination.
 I personally use it to type math symbols using latex

 Install ahk, espanso.
 Add in packages to espanso from https://hub.espanso.org.
 Here's the documentation how one can do so: https://espanso.org/docs/packages/
 Include the default.yml given in this repo and download and execute the ahk files.

-Feel free to modify the ahk files.
-I currently use it to type in math symbols using latex.
+Feel free to modify the ahk files to fit your needs